From Mopping Floors to Lunching with CEOs: What I Wish I Knew in High School

 That's a huge reason why I coach teens today: to share wisdom, access, and valuable shortcuts I wish I had as a high schooler.

 Both of my parents went to top high schools and colleges in Taiwan.
-As the highest achieving students in their country, they came to the US to earn a master’s degree and PhD,
+As the highest achieving students in their country, they came to the US to earn a master’s degree and PhD.

 Despite their sterling credentials, my parents never reached their full professional potential.

 While my mother's peers were the CEOs of banks in Taiwan, she ended up working as an auditor for the U.S. government.
-She won performance awards every year but was constantly passed up for promotions.
+She won performance awards every year but was constantly passed over for promotions.

 My parents raised me to believe that those who studied the hardest and "obeyed" their teachers (and bosses) would get ahead.

-But through their own lives, they showed me that is absolutely not the case.
+But through their own lives, they showed me that absolutely is not the case.

 It works, to a certain extent, to get you into college.